PhilipK/BoilR/Readme.md

 ### Run as CLI

 In previous releases there was both a CLI and UI version of BoilR, now there is only a UI version.
-But you can add the commandline argument ``--no-ui`` and then the UI version will act like the old CLI version.
+But you can add the command line argument ``--no-ui`` and then the UI version will act like the old CLI version.
 This saves some CO2 from not having to build 2 versions of BoilR for each platform, and it also makes development easier.

 ### Rename shortcuts